masak/strangelyconsistent-blog-posts/lexpads-and-why-roles-need-fixups.markdown

 Let's recap what we know by applying it to the code.
 There's the variable `$x`.
 We know we will find it in the static lexpad of the mainline, because it's declared on the top level and everything has a static lexpad.
 Does it also have a runtime lexpad?
 Yes, it does, because the mainline starts running after compilation is over.
 Will we find `$x` in *several* runtime lexpads?
 No, only the one.

-Now, we ask outselves the question: *which lexpad is `C.foo` referring to?*
+Now, we ask ourselves the question: *which lexpad is `C.foo` referring to?*

 "Of course, it's the runtime lexpad", we reply, innocent to the fact that the trap has already shut around us and there's no way out.
 See, it *has* to be the runtime lexpad, because the sane thing for the program to do is to print `OH HAI`, and that value is *certainly* stored in the runtime lexpad.